bristol-su/support/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+1. Create an issue to notify us of your planned changes
-1. Fork the Project
+2. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request to the Development Branch
+6. Open a Pull Request to the Development Branch

+See `CONTRIBUTING` for more information.

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the XYZ License.
 See `LICENSE` for more information.